 AI governance for banks, insurers, and fintechs

-Financial services organizations face AI governance obligations from TRAIGA, the EU AI Act, CFPB, OCC, and fair lending law — all at once.
-TRAIGA gives compliance teams a single platform to inventory AI systems, assess model risk, track controls, and produce the audit evidence regulators expect.
+Financial services organizations face overlapping AI obligations and enforcement risk — from TRAIGA, the EU AI Act, CFPB, OCC, and fair-lending law — all at once.
+Risk Meridian gives compliance teams a single platform to inventory AI systems, assess model risk, track controls, and produce the audit evidence regulators expect.

 Which financial AI systems require governance?